Tommie Mabry

 He did have one escape in life though: basketball.
 Dr. Mabry’s talents on the hardwood did not go unnoticed.
 He was an AAU national champion and highly recruited with several scholarship offers to college to play basketball, but one incident changed that.
 During his senior year while skipping second period, a friend’s gun accidentally fired and the bullet hit Dr. Mabry in the foot he dominantly jumped off of in basketball.
 This caused all of his scholarships to be revoked, but this served as a turning point in his life.
 He was able to become the first in his family to attend college by getting a basketball scholarship to Missouri State, contingent on raising his GPA.
 He eventually transferred to Tougaloo College where he worked hard to receive his bachelor’s degree in education, and eventually received his doctorate degree from Jackson State University in Urban Higher Education.

 Dr. Mabry’s discussion with the middle school students was firm, but empowering.
 He challenged them to live differently in all walks of life and to not simply follow along with what the people next to them are doing.
 He praised the ability that young people have, but that their ability means nothing if there is no effort applied.
-Dr. Mabry’s message of pushing yourself to achieve what you want in life is summed up in the quote that he repeated often during his presentation: “To get something you’ve never have, you have to do something you’ve never done.”
+Dr. Mabry’s message of pushing yourself to achieve what you want in life is summed up in the quote that he repeated often during his presentation: “To get something you’ve never had, you have to do something you’ve never done.”